Maumagnaguagno/Snake/README.md

 (:method hunt_done :parameters ())
 ```

-The second task is ``move``, with a snake, its head and goal position as parameters.
+The second task is ``move``, with a snake, its head and goal location as parameters.
 Here we have a base method and two recursive ones to use the ``move-long`` and ``move-short`` actions.
 The ``move-base`` case is described first to avoid redundant expansions in planners that follow the description order.
 The ``move-short`` is the last case described as it is less common.